iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

           <tr>
             <td>Signature</td>
             <td>ByteArray[64]</td>
-            <td>The Ed25519 signature signing Blake2b-256 hash of the serialized <i>Milestone Essence</i>.
+            <td>The Ed25519 signature signing the Blake2b-256 hash of the serialized <i>Milestone Essence</i>.
 The signatures must be in the same order as the specified public keys.</td>
           </tr>
         </table>
       </details>